 Now that you know your rights, you can breathe a little easier knowing you have time to negotiate your hospital bill before it affects your credit.

 If your hospital bill has gone to collections, your hospital is unlikely to negotiate, because it has already sold your bill to a collections agency.
-Your best bet is to speak directly with the collections agency.

 Guides, news, and articles to help you tackle hospital bills.